RossWhitehead/AWS-notes/API_Gateway.md

 # API Gateway

+* Amazon API Gateway is an AWS service for creating, publishing, maintaining, monitoring, and securing REST, HTTP, and WebSocket APIs
+* REST vs HTTP APIs
-* To build RESTful APIs, you can use either HTTP APIs or REST APIs from API Gateway.
-REST APIs offer a wide variety of features for building and managing RESTful APIs.
-HTTP APIs are up to 71% cheaper compared to REST APIs, but offer only API proxy functionality.
-HTTP APIs are optimized for performance—they offer the core functionality of API Gateway at a lower price.
+   * REST APIs and HTTP APIs are both RESTful API products.
+REST APIs support more features than HTTP APIs, while HTTP APIs are designed with minimal features so that they can be offered at a lower price.
+   * Choose REST APIs if you need features such as API keys, per-client throttling, request validation, AWS WAF integration, or private API endpoints.
+   * Choose HTTP APIs if you don't need the features included with REST APIs.
-* API Endpoint Types:
+* Endpoint Types
     * Regional
-    * Edge Optimized (CloudFront)
+    * Edge Optimized (CloudFront, REST only)
+    * Private (REST only)
+* Security
-    * Private.
+    * Mutual TLS authentication
+    * Certificates for backend authentication (REST only)
+    * AWS WAF (REST only)
 * Deployments and Stages
     * Deployments expose APIs to users.
     * Deployments are associated with stages (e.g. Dev, Prod).